prabin544/Bootcamp/README.md

 # Bootcamp
-  * All the solution for Bootcamp Homework wil be posted here
+  * All the solution for Bootcamp Homework wil be posted here.
-  * The file structure will be <Lesson>/<HomeWork>
+  * The file structure will be Lesson/HomeWork dir format.

   :tada: